 SSR1 Recommendation 5

-ICANN should use the definition of its SSR relationships to maintain effective working arrangements and to demonstrate how these relationships are utilized to achieve each SSR goal.
+“ICANN should use the definition of its SSR relationships to maintain effective working arrangements and to demonstrate how these relationships are utilized to achieve each SSR goal.”

 SSR2 Conclusion: This recommendation is still relevant but was not fully implemented.
 The review team was unable to determine if ICANN org achieved the intended effect of effective working arrangements in support of each SSR goal.